Breast self-exam (BSE) is a step-by-step approach a woman can use to look at and feel her breasts to check for anything abnormal.

 Although it seemed promising when it was first introduced, studies have shown BSE doesn't offer the early detection and survival benefits of other screening tests .

 A meta-analysis combined the results of the two largest randomized controlled trials on BSE.
 It compared women who did routine BSE to those who did not and found :

-Although breast self-exam is not recommended for breast cancer screening, it is important to become familiar with the way your breasts normally look and feel.
-Knowing what is normal for you may help you see or feel changes in your breasts.
+Although BSE isn't recommended for breast cancer screening, it's important to become familiar with the way your breasts normally look and feel.

 Learn more about the warning signs of breast cancer.